RIIVEH201e — Operate light vehicle

-This unit describes a participant’s skills and knowledge required to operate a light vehicle in the Resources and Infrastructure Industries.
+This unit describes a participant’s skills and knowledge required to operate a light vehicle in the resources and infrastructure industry.

 This unit is appropriate for those working in operational roles.